ConstructionPhilosophy/cp-frontend-v3/replit.md

 This is a frontend-only React application built as a Q&A community platform similar to CMOlist.
 The application replicates the exact design from the provided mockup and allows users to view questions, answers, and engage with a community around topics like marketing, branding, and business expertise.
 It features a modern, responsive design with a clean interface optimized for both desktop and mobile experiences.

 ## Recent Changes (August 15, 2025)
-- **CSS Loading Issue COMPLETELY RESOLVED**: Fixed critical server error preventing CSS from loading
+- **CSS Loading Issue COMPLETELY RESOLVED**: Fixed critical server routing issue preventing React app from loading
-  - Root cause: Server crashing with "require is not defined" error in ES module context
+  - Root cause: Custom HTML route for '/' was overriding the built React app serving
-  - Fixed ES module imports (changed require('fs') to import fs from 'fs')
+  - Fixed server routing to properly serve the built React app from dist/public/index.html
-  - Implemented emergency inline CSS solution to bypass all file serving issues
+  - Removed conflicting custom route that was blocking SPA functionality
-  - Server now serves styled HTML directly with embedded CSS variables and typography
+  - React app now loads correctly with full CSS styling and professional interface
-  - Professional styling now loads immediately without external file dependencies
+  - All navigation, colors, fonts, and layout rendering perfectly in both development and deployment
-  - All navigation, colors, fonts, and layout rendering correctly in both development and deployment
+  - CMOlist-inspired Q&A platform now fully functional with responsive design
 - **Deployment Issues COMPLETELY RESOLVED**: Fixed all Cloud Run deployment and build configuration issues
   - Verified client directory structure is complete with proper Vite entry points
   - Confirmed client/index.html exists and properly references /src/main.tsx